thi-ng/umbrella/packages/interceptors/README.md

 [@thi.ng/umbrella](https://github.com/thi-ng/umbrella/) monorepo and
 anti-framework.

+> [!NOTE]
+> 🚀 Help me to work full-time on these projects by [sponsoring me on GitHub](https://github.com/sponsors/postspectacular) ❤️

 **Update 12/2022: This package is considered completed and no longer being updated with new features.
 Please consider using [@thi.ng/rstream](https://github.com/thi-ng/umbrella/tree/develop/packages/rstream)